Seirdy/seirdy.one/content/posts/website-best-practices.md

 I realize not everybody's going to ditch the Web and switch to Gemini or Gopher today (that'll take, like, a month at the longest).
 Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text.
 I don't expect anybody to fully agree with the list; nonetheless, the article should have at least some useful information for any web content author or front-end web developer.

 My primary focus is [inclusive design](https://100daysofa11y.com/2019/12/03/accommodation-versus-inclusive-design/).
-Specifically, I focus on supporting _under&shy;represented ways to read a page_.
+Specifically, I focus on supporting _underrepresented ways to read a page_.
 Not all users load a page in a common web-browser and navigate effortlessly with their eyes and hands.
-Authors often neglect people who read through accessibility tools, tiny viewports, machine translators, "reading mode" implemen&shy;tations, the Tor network, printouts, hostile networks, and uncommon browsers, to name a few.
+Authors often neglect people who read through accessibility tools, tiny viewports, machine translators, "reading mode" implementations, the Tor network, printouts, hostile networks, and uncommon browsers, to name a few.
 I list more niches in [the conclusion](#conclusion).
 Compatibility with so many niches sounds far more daunting than it really is: if you only selectively override browser defaults and use plain-old, semantic HTML (<abbr title="plain-old, semantic HTML">POSH</abbr>), you've done half of the work already.

 One of the core ideas behind the flavor of inclusive design I present is <dfn id="inc-by-default" tabindex="-1">inclusivity by default</dfn>.
-Web pages shouldn't use accessible overlays, reduced-data modes, or other personal&shy;izations if these features can be available all the time.
+Web pages shouldn't use accessible overlays, reduced-data modes, or other personalizations if these features can be available all the time.
 Of course, some features conflict; you can't display a light and dark color scheme simultaneously.
-Personal&shy;ization is a fallback strategy to resolve conflicting needs.
-Dispro&shy;portionately under&shy;represented needs deserve dispro&shy;portionately greater attention, so they come before personal preferences instead of being relegated to a separate lane.
+Personalization is a fallback strategy to resolve conflicting needs.
+Dis&shy;proportionately underrepresented needs deserve disproportionately greater attention, so they come before personal preferences instead of being relegated to a separate lane.

 Another focus is minimalism.
 [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) is a simple, safe idea that tries to incorporate some responsibility into the design process without rocking the boat too much.
 I don't find it radical enough.
 I call my alternative approach "restricted enhancement".